-3.3.2 Infrastructure Implementation Strategies
+3.1.3.2 Infrastructure Implementation Strategies

-- A. Public Works is responsible for ongoing street maintenance.
+A. Public Works is responsible for ongoing street maintenance.
 Property owners are responsible for maintaining sidewalks in front of their property.
-(Policy 3.3.1.A and Policy 3.3.1.C) - 1.
-Action safety while minimizing impacts on adjoining residences and historic character.
-(Policy 3.3.1.B)
+(Policy 3.1.3.1.A and Policy 3.1.3.1.C)